What is TOGAF? TOGAF: The Open Group Architecture Framework

 Criticism of TOGAF

-A most comprehensive look at the criticism of TOGAF is detailed in a two-part blog by Roger Evernden, a British Enterprise Architect, where he looks at ten of the most common complaints of TOGAF critics.
-These are:
+A two-part blog by Roger Evernden, a British Enterprise Architect, details a comprehensive look at TOGAF critics’ criticism.
+In it, he examines ten of the most common complaints of TOGAF critics.

-TOGAF is not Enterprise Architecture: Some say that TOGAF is only a subset of what constitutes EA and that it’s important to learn about EA in general and not consider TOGAF certification as the destination.
+TOGAF is not Enterprise Architecture: Some say that TOGAF is only a subset of what constitutes EA and that it’s important to learn about EA in general rather than consider TOGAF certification the destination.

-TOGAF is wordy, complicated, and difficult to apply: TOGAF has been critiqued for its use of difficult language.
+TOGAF is wordy, complicated, and difficult to apply.
+It has been critiqued for its use of difficult language.
 Adopting TOGAF can be a challenge because of the many rigid terms it introduces.
-These terms often lead to enterprise architects spending time and brain-power debating their meanings, rather than solving business problems.
+These terms often lead to enterprise architects spending time and brainpower debating their meanings rather than solving business problems.

-TOGAF isn’t a framework: Critics of TOGAF argue that it is not a groundbreaking methodology, but merely another flawed architecture-based planning methodology.
-This perspective is based on the idea that TOGAF “flows” in the same stream of architecture-based planning methodologies together with BSP, Method/1, Information Engineering, EAP, FEAF and all other earlier faddish methodologies.
+TOGAF isn’t a framework: Critics of TOGAF argue that it is not a groundbreaking methodology but another flawed architecture-based planning methodology.
+This perspective is based on the idea that TOGAF “flows” in the same stream of architecture-based planning methodologies together with BSP, Method/1, Information Engineering, EAP, FEAF, and all other earlier faddish methodologies.
 These critics claim that TOGAF has never worked well in real organizations and is nothing more than a management fad.

-TOGAF is too IT-centric: On the other hand, TOGAF is heavily IT-centric and does not take into account the business side of things as much.
+TOGAF is too IT-centric: On the other hand, TOGAF is heavily IT-centric and does not consider the business side of things as much.
 This criticism can be levied at most EA frameworks, as IT is a necessary backbone for most enterprises.
-However, EA should take into account all aspects of the enterprise, including the management, people, skills, products, and events.
+However, EA should consider all aspects of the enterprise, including the management, people, skills, products, and events.
 In short, TOGAF is a great starting point for Enterprise Architecture (EA), but it should be supplemented with practice that considers the broader business, organizational, and environmental context.
-Changes that are largely about IT create a huge ripple effect that can impact business operations, organizational management, and how the enterprise behaves and performs in its environment.
+Changes primarily in IT create a huge ripple effect that can impact business operations, organizational management, and how the enterprise behaves and performs in its environment.

 TOGAF is never really used in practice: Critics of TOGAF argue that, while it may have some value, this value is largely “symbolic.”
 They claim that TOGAF has nothing to do with a successful EA practice.
-Instead, they say, success depends on the skill and experience of the practitioners involved.
+Instead, they say, success depends on the practitioner’s skill and experience.

-TOGAF dominates the EA world: Critics have said that TOGAF is nothing more than a basic framework which doesn’t provide much value.
-They claim that the Open Group has done a great job in marketing it and getting people certified, but TOGAF doesn’t really offer anything substantial.
-Additionally, there is a perception among those who are not familiar with EA that TOGAF represents what enterprise architecture is.
-However, this is not actually the case, as TOGAF only provides a basic framework.
+TOGAF dominates the EA world: Critics have said that TOGAF is nothing more than a basic framework that doesn’t provide much value.
+They claim that the Open Group has done a great job in marketing it and getting people certified, but TOGAF doesn’t offer anything substantial.
+Additionally, there is a perception among those unfamiliar with EA that TOGAF represents what enterprise architecture is.
+However, this is not the case, as TOGAF only provides a basic framework.

 TOGAF is not based on evidence or research: The TOGAF documentation has been criticized for not including detailed references to show that its recommendations are based on research into or evidence about enterprise architecture practice.
 Additionally, the TOGAF documentation includes a few references to sources of information or links to additional resources.
-It is based on the contributions of experts in the field, and it has been refined over time through feedback from users.
-And as such, TOGAF is experience-based and not academically proven.
+It is based on the contributions of experts in the field and has been refined over time through user feedback.
+As such, TOGAF is experience-based and not academically proven.

 TOGAF isn’t updated frequently enough:

 There is a lot of discussion about TOGAF and how it can be improved.
-Some people argue that the documentation-heavy approach does not work well for EA as a discipline that is still evolving and discovering itself.
+Some argue that the documentation-heavy approach does not work well for EA as a discipline that is still evolving and discovering itself.
 Others suggest that a more Wiki-like system would allow for better updates and contributions from the community.
 The Open Group takes great care in producing high-quality, consistent documentation, but this may come at the expense of agility.
-Critics of TOGAF argue that it is difficult to update the documentation because making sure that the documentation is consistent and ensuring that all cross references and links are correct takes a significant amount of time and effort.
-Furthermore, any change to the documentation can have far-reaching consequences throughout the rest of the document.
+Critics of TOGAF argue that it is difficult to update the documentation because ensuring that the documentation is consistent and that all cross-references and links are correct takes a significant amount of time and effort.
+Furthermore, any change to the documentation can have far-reaching consequences throughout the rest.
 As a result, updates to TOGAF are infrequent.